MinaNabil730/Movies-Dataset-Analysis-Project/README.md

 4. **Removed Duplicates:**
    - Upon inspection, I found a duplicate entry in the dataset.
 I removed this duplicate to ensure data integrity.

-## Exploratory Data Analysis (EDA) {#exploratory-data-analysis-eda}
+## Exploratory Data Analysis (EDA)

-### Q1: What genres are used the most? {#q1-what-genres-are-used-the-most?}
+### Q1: What genres are used the most?
 - **Methodology**: I first split the rows containing multiple genres separated by "|" to have each genre on a single row.
 Then, I plotted the value counts of genres to identify the most frequently used genre.
 - **Findings**: The most frequently used genre in the dataset was "Drama".

-### Q2: Which director made the most movies? {#q2-which-director-made-the-most-movies?}
+### Q2: Which director made the most movies?
 - **Methodology**: I used the `value_counts` function to determine which director made the most movies.
 - **Findings**: The director who made the most movies was Woody Allen.

-### Q3: Is the highest-rated movie of that director the highest-rated overall? {#q3-is-the-highest-rated-movie-of-that-director-the-highest-rated-overall?}
+### Q3: Is the highest-rated movie of that director the highest-rated overall?
 - **Methodology**: I aimed to see if the director who made the most movies had the highest-rated movie overall.
 To investigate, I compared the top-rated movie overall with the top-rated movie by Woody Allen.
 - **Findings**: The top-rated movie overall had an average rating of 9.2, while the top-rated movie by Woody Allen had an average rating of 7.7.
 This suggests that the director with the most movies may not necessarily have the highest-rated movie overall.

-### Q4: What is the most common year for releasing movies? {#q4-what-is-the-most-common-year-for-releasing-movies?}
+### Q4: What is the most common year for releasing movies?
 - **Methodology**: I plotted the value counts of movie release years to determine the most common year for movie releases.
 - **Findings**: The most common year for releasing movies was 2014.

-### Q5: Does the year with the most movie releases have the highest revenue? {#q5-does-the-year-with-the-most-movie-releases-have-the-highest-revenue?}
+### Q5: Does the year with the most movie releases have the highest revenue?
 - **Methodology**: I investigated if the year with the most movie releases (2014) had the highest revenue or if revenue depended on the number of movies released in a year.
 - **Findings**: The year with the highest revenue was 2009, not 2014.
 This suggests that revenue does not necessarily depend on the number of movies released.

-### Q6: Is there a relationship between movie budget and votes? {#q6-is-there-a-relationship-between-movie-budget-and-votes?}
+### Q6: Is there a relationship between movie budget and votes?
 - **Methodology**: I created a scatter plot to explore the relationship between movie votes and budgets.
 After removing outliers, I analyzed the scatter plot to identify any potential relationship.
 - **Findings**: There was no clear relationship between movie votes and budgets, indicating that success is not solely determined by the budget.

-### Q7: Is there a relationship between movie budget and revenue? {#q7-is-there-a-relationship-between-movie-budget-and-revenue?}
+### Q7: Is there a relationship between movie budget and revenue?
 - **Methodology**: I created another scatter plot to investigate the relationship between movie budget and revenue.
 After removing outliers, I analyzed the scatter plot for any discernible patterns.
 - **Findings**: Similar to the previous question, there was no clear relationship between movie budget and revenue.
 This suggests that profitability is not solely determined by budget, but also depends on creativity and other factors.

-## Results/Findings Summary {#resultsfindings-summary}
+## Results/Findings Summary

 ### Key Findings:
 - The most frequently used genre in the dataset was "Drama".